weserv/docs/docs/adjustment.md

 ### Hue rotation <Badge type="info" text="&hue=" />

-Applies a hue rotation to the image.
+Apply a hue rotation to the image.
 A positive hue rotation increases the hue value, while a negative rotation decreases the hue value.

 Values are given in degrees, there is no minimum or maximum value; `&hue=N` evaluates to `N` modulo 360.